thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 Discovery may happen on-path, that is when a request arrives from a client to an origin.
 This could be considered a form of trust-on-first-use.
-While the level of trust is low, it could be viable for certain use cases.
+While the level of trust is low, it could be viable for certain deployments for which knowing all agents a-priori is not viable.
+This could be due to their multiplicity, a frequent change in involved actors, or an origin that is willing to review new changes manually for instance.

 Such discovery could be via an HTTP header containing a domain name with a well-known, a URL, a certificate, etc.